anadi-u/100daysofcloud/Journey/004/Readme.md

 ## Introduction
 To learn more about different concepts in writing an Azure Bicep template such as conditions, loops and modules

-## Prerequisite
+## Prerequisites
-Basic knowledge of ARM templates, Azure Bicep and how these two work in Azure for resource deployment Using Visual Studio Code for writing Bicep templates and use the same for deploying the required resources.
+- Basic knowledge of ARM templates, Azure Bicep and how these two work in Azure for resource deployment.
+- Using Visual Studio Code for writing Bicep templates and use the same for deploying the required resources.

 ## Cloud Research
 - `if` condition can be used in Azure Bicep.
-It resolves in a boolean value (True/False).
+It resolves in a boolean value **(True/False)**.
 -  If value is true, resource is deployed, if not, resource deployment does not take place.
 Example: